thatside/vk-chat-shortcuts/README.md

 # vk-chat-shortcuts
-Allows to switch active chat on redesigned vk.com with Ctrl+&lt;1-5>
+TamperMonkey userscript, that allows to switch active chat on redesigned vk.com with Ctrl+&lt;1-5>